 On a slightly more serious note…

 Our aim as a club is to have as much fun in the hills and on the wall as we can, but the activities we do have some inherent risks associated.
-It’s mega important to keep on top of all the information you can, from weather forecasts to knowledge about avalanches and first aid.
+It’s extremely important to keep on top of all the information you can, from weather forecasts to knowledge about avalanches and first aid.
 We have a few qualified first aiders in the club, as well as plenty of experience between us, but experience and first aid don’t stop people dying in the Scottish mountains every year.

 There are also Student Skills courses and winter skills courses run every year by Glenmore lodge that we send people to, as well as many safety talks run by Heather Morning and other highly qualified people.

-Navigation and preparedness
+Navigation and Being Prepared

-Nav can be tricky but if you don’t know how to take a bearing, read a map or any of that craaaazy stuff, there are people in the club on every trip who can help you learn.
-When you’re packing for a day out, make sure you’ve got everything you need to stay warm and happy.
+Nav can be tricky but if you don’t know how to take a bearing, read a map or any of that confusing (yet important!) stuff, there are people in the club on every trip who can help you learn.

 Weather

 This is Scotland!!
 The weather can be fickle and it’s always a good idea to know what might come your way and how to plan for the occasion.
 Did you know the fastest wind speed ever recorded in the UK was 173mph on the summit of Cairn Gorm?
-THAT would literally blow you away.
-The best forecasts for Scottish mountain areas are
+That would literally blow you away!

 MWIS: https://www.mwis.org.uk/